Sick Sinus Syndrome

 - Medicine—May help to control fast heartbeats or speed up slow heartbeats.

 Underlying conditions may also need to be treated.

 There are no guidelines to prevent sick sinus syndrome.

 American Heart Association

 Heart and Stroke Foundation of Canada

 Sinus node dysfunction.
 Merck Manual Professional Version website.
-Available at: http://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/sinus-node-dysfunction.
-Updated September 2017.
-Accessed November 28, 2017.
+Available at: https://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/sinus-node-dysfunction.
+Accessed September 13, 2021.

 Last reviewed July 2021 by EBSCO Medical Review Board Nicole Meregian, PA Last Updated: 9/13/2021